Skip to main content

 Overview

-Key Benefit: With Spur, you can run the same test across multiple viewports simultaneously if your test uses intent-based instructions rather than pixel-specific coordinates.
+Key benefit: You can run the same test across multiple viewports simultaneously when your test uses intent-based instructions rather than pixel-specific coordinates.

-When creating a test, scroll to Viewport Settings and choose Desktop, Mobile, or both.
+When creating or editing a test, scroll to the Viewport section and choose Desktop, Mobile, or both.

 1